jakubbares/truffle-demo/README.md

 3. `npm install`

 ### Part 2
+Truffle:
+Install Truffle "npm install -g truffle"

+Blockchain:
 For the second part, be sure you're connected to an Ethereum client before running the commands below.
-If you're new, install [testrpc](https://github.com/ethereumjs/testrpc) to run a local blockchain RPC server.
+If you're new, install testrpc "npm install -g ethereumjs-testrpc" (https://github.com/ethereumjs/testrpc) to run a local blockchain RPC server.
 After that, simply run `testrpc` in a new tab.

 And then in the original tab, run: